The Croydon Astronomical Society is registered as a Charitable Incorporated Organisation - 1187803

 The purpose of the group visit is to bring an awareness of astronomy, space science and technology to youth and adult groups in a language that they will understand.
 We normally allow an hour to 1 ¼ hours for a visit.
 If you have a special requirement please contact us and we will see if we can accommodate it.

 We do not charge members an annual membership subscription.
 All the bimonthly meetings are free to the members and the visitors alike and we don’t charge the public who visit on Saturdays (though we do encourage voluntary donations).
-However we do invite a donation of £3 per visitor for group visits (excludes group leaders).
+However we do ask for a donation of £3 per visitor for group visits (excludes group leaders).
 We can manage groups up to about 20 and we expect a minimum take-up of ten paying visitors.

 Croydon Astronomical Society can arrange visits to our observatory for groups.